honeycombio/academy-instrumentation-browser/README.md

-# Honeycomb Academy: Sample React Meminator App
+# Honeycomb Academy: Sample React MeminatorOld App

 ***This is a demo app, don't run it in production.***

-This contains a sample React application called Meminator for use in Honeycomb Academy lab activities.
+This contains a sample React application called MeminatorOld for use in Honeycomb Academy lab activities.
 This app was converted from a backend Node.js web application into a dynamic React frontend that connects to 3 backend services.

 The app creates memes by combining randomly selected images with either randomly generated phrases or custom text that you provide.